-6.3.1 The faculty role includes contributions to the achievement of the College's mission through effective participation in governance activities including leadership roles at the program, school, or College-wide levels.
-These contributions may require the capacity to work collaboratively with other members of the College community, including activities related to alumni and the College Foundation.
+6.3.1 Program / School / University Service

-6.3.1.1 In Criminal Justice this includes:
+The faculty role includes contributions to the achievement of the University's mission through effective participation in governance activities including leadership roles at the program, school, or University-wide levels.
+These contributions may require the capacity to work collaboratively with other members of the University community, including activities related to alumni and the University Foundation.
+In Criminal Justice, probationary faculty are expected to demonstrate a record of increasing leadership or impact in these areas, with the expectation that their participation may begin at an entry-level position, role, or level.
+Faculty who are tenured and/or of senior rank are expected to continue to increase or maintain leadership roles in service areas and demonstrate impact (as listed in 6.3.3).